RibirX/rclog/README.md

 ## Use in GitHub Action

-This project also provides a reusable GitHub workflow to help Rust project in Github to release version.
+This project also provides a reusable GitHub workflow to help the Rust project in Github to release the version.
 See [release-version.yml](./github/workflows/release-version.yml) to see how it works.

 To publish a new version to crates.io you need to set your publish secret token of `crates.io` in your repository.
 This action will use `${{ secrets.CRATE_RELEASE_TOKEN }}` to access the token.

+To push the release commit and tag to your repository, you need to set your deploy key in your repository.
+This action will use `${{ secrets.DEPLOY_KEY }}` to access the key.

 This workflow is based on [cargo-release](https://github.com/crate-ci/cargo-release) and `rclog`.